 Country Living offers a single closing, with a fixed rate, and interest-only payments required during construction for up to 12 months.
 Once the certificate of occupancy is delivered the loan converts to regular amortized payments according to the agreed-upon schedule.
 Country Living offers financing in Connecticut, Maine, Massachusetts, New Hampshire, New York and New Jersey.

-Mike Niblett (NMLS: 1615549), National Construction Lending Specialist and Loan Originator at PrimeLending, can help you finance a home in all 50 states.
-Niblett is the borrower’s primary point person for construction loans at PrimeLending, ensuring a seamless process and providing timely updates along the way.
-With more than 400 loan products, PrimeLending offers the flexibility to choose a construction-only loan, or a mortgage that includes the purchase of a lot or land.
+According to Alberto Michel (NMLS: 1403959), Senior Mortgage Loan Originator, PrimeLending, can help you finance a home in all 50 states.
+Alberto is the borrower’s primary point person for construction loans at PrimeLending, ensuring a seamless process and providing timely updates along the way.
+With more than 400 loan products, PrimeLending offers the flexibility to choose a construction-only loan, or a log home mortgage that includes the purchase of a lot or land, but not land only.
 When ready to apply for financing, as is the case with all lenders we spoke to for this article, the borrower will need copies of the construction contracts, including all costs and budgets for infrastructure like septic, road work, and water well, if necessary.
 He highly recommends researching comparable home sales for future value reference for the appraisal.
-Depending on current home values, $453,000 is the loan limit for a conforming mortgage, unless the property is located in a federally mandated high-cost area.
+Depending on current home values, $726,200 is the loan limit for a conforming mortgage, unless the property is located in a federally mandated high-cost area.
 Jumbo loans are also available.

 PrimeLending offers a two-step closing process for construction loans.
 The first loan is a construction loan, where interest only is paid on the funds as they are disbursed.
-Once the home is completed, a second closing will roll the construction loan into a conventional loan with a 15- or 30-year amortization.
-PrimeLending requires a minimum of 10% down payment, plus closing costs.
-Points may be purchased to lower the finance percentage rate.
+Once the home is completed, a second closing will roll the construction loan into a conventional loan with a 15-,20-, or 30-year amortization or other time period preference.
+PrimeLending requires a minimum of 20% down payment, plus closing costs.
 Additional restrictions may apply.
-Contact Mike Niblett for more details.
+Contact Alberto Michel for more details.

 Greg Ebersole is the mortgage originator with Orrstown Bank which offers lending in Maryland, Pennsylvania and West Virginia.
 Orrstown offers a portfolio construction loan, featuring a two-closing structure, though the second closing is often just a matter of signing final paperwork.
 His emphasis was ensuring that the final appraised value of the log home not fall short of the actual cost of the home.
 Ebersole is looking for plans, specifications and a signed construction contract prior to application.
 He recommends a log home construction term for at least 9 to 12 months.